jerry9871/CausalLinkSim/README.md

 ## Preamble

 I am not a physicist, neither mathematician, I am just a programmer.
-However, I am curious and I believe that laws of nature must be reducible to a very simple set of rules - with proper formalism.
-However, the current frontier physics and mathematics is super complex and generates confusions, misunderstandings and paradoxes.
+I believe that laws of nature must be reducible to a very simple set of rules - with proper formalism.
+In my view, the current frontier physics and mathematics is super complex and generates confusions, misunderstandings and paradoxes.
+Rather than trying to understand the current theories, I am trying to build a simple model of the universe from scratch.
+I am not trying to prove or disprove anything, just to see if I can get some of the known physical laws as emergent properties from a few simple rules.

 ## Inspirations and principles behind